yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 Q2.2: Can you please explain your trajectory encoding process?
 Do you create the location embeddings using skip-gram-like approaches?
 A2.2: Pre-training of embedding is an effective approach and can further improve the performance for sure.
 Unfortunately, the focus and contribution of this paper are not on embedding pre-training but on spatio-temporal linear embedding, and pretraining is not used in baselines, so we do not use it in our paper.
 Nevertheless, it will be a contribution if you conceive new ideas to improve embedding efficiency.

+Q2.3: Would it be better to construct edges based on spatio-temporal difference instead of directly feeding them into the model?
+A2.3: If the edges (the graph) can truly reflect the relations between each loaction and each user, then yes.
+Ideal 0-1 edge relation is a stronger representation.
+However, constructing edges merely based on spatial distances can raise problems.
+Consider the case where a 30-kilometer metro takes less time than a 5-kilometer walk.
+From the data, we know nothing about transportation.

 Q3: What is the environment to run the code?
 And version?
 A3: We use python 3.7.2, CUDA 10.1 and PyTorch 1.7.1.
 Make sure to install all libs that we import.